Morning! My name is John McCormick, Leader of Renovation U

 This is your moment to say, yes Jesus, I accept your gift and I want to follow you

-Go ahead and stand up
+If that’s you right now go ahead and stand up

-IF PEOPLE STAND UP
+IF PEOPLE stand up

 So we want to pray with you right now